sumotoy/RA8875/README.md

  - Adafruit (800x480)<br>
  <b>Planned but still not working:</b>
  - Energia (basic support added but never tested)
- - ESP8266 (compile but several problems with HEAP and PROGMEM to fix)<br>
+ - ESP8266 (compile but several problems with HEAP and PROGMEM to fix)
+ - SPARK (early development, NEVER tested)<br>
+ <b>Currently not working (needs library changes and support):</b>
+ - Arduino ZERO
+ - Raspberry (there's alternative libraries for this since many uses python)
+ - STM ARM processors (one day, for sure)<br>
  <br>
  If your display not works, please check your connections, supply values, etc.<br>
  Remember it's an SPI connection so there's hardware limitations on some CPU, for example DUE can use as CS pin 4,10   or 52, Teensy can use more but not all, 8 Bit arduino can use almost any, etc..<br>